Disruptive conversations about what it means to be human

-Before giving their seminar, Maria Puig de la Bellacasa and Dimitris Papadopoulous have agreed to give a masterclass where there will be space to talk about their new book, recently published with Duke University Press.
+Before giving their seminar, Maria Puig de la Bellacasa and Dimitris Papadopoulous gave a masterclass with space to talk about their new book, recently published with Duke University Press.

-This masterclass is intended to be a small group (10 max) who can talk about both the contents of the book (of relevance to those with an interest in Science and Technology Studies, social theory, ethnography, and I'm sure a few others besides) and also the publishing process.
-Dimitris and Maria have a lot to offer here, and we’re delighted to have this opportunity to chat with them.
-All are welcome to the masterclass, but it is also hoped that PhD Students and ECRs will attend.
-In order to book a spot or for any further information, please drop me a line: email@example.com
+This masterclass was intended to be a small group (10 max) who can talk about both the contents of the book (of relevance to those with an interest in Science and Technology Studies, social theory, ethnography, and I'm sure a few others besides) and also the publishing process.

 17th June 2022